 Costs for informal requests

 There is a fee for requesting an academic record or Australian Higher Education Graduation Statement (AHEGS).

 Otherwise, you don’t have to pay to access your files, but we may charge a fee if you request a large number of photocopies of your records.

 We'll provide your hard-copy file, as well as printed copies of any material from your electronic file that is not in your hard-copy file.

 Before we supply your file, we will check it for any third-party or confidential material.
 We will remove any third-party material.
-If your file contains confidential material, our Right to Information Officer may recommend that you request access under the Right to Information scheme instead.
+If your file contains confidential material, our Right to Information Officer may recommend that you request access under the Right to Information process instead.

 A QUT staff member will stay with you while you review your file.
 You must not mark, alter or reorder your file.
 You cannot remove or borrow any part of your file, but you can make copies and take those with you.